sanskritick/indicscript/README.md

 ## Introduction

 IndicScript is a transliteration library for Indian languages written in PHP.
 It supports the most popular Indian scripts and several different romanization schemes.
-Although IndicScript focuses on Sanskrit transliteration, it has partial support for other languages and is easy to extend.
+Although IndicScript focuses on Sanskrit transliteration, it has partial support for other Indic scripts and is easy to extend.

 ## Requirements